+Legal Protection of Computer Programs/Databases and Software Licences 2014

-Legal basis for special protection of databases Databases are protected by the Civil Code and the Act "On copyright and related rights".
-Scope of protection The scope of protection of databases is basically the same as for other works protected under copyright law.
-The author possesses individual moral rights and exploitation rights, including the right of reproduction, distribution and modification as well as the right to make the database work available to the public. → Limitations on scope of protection Databases are viewed as compound works.
+Databases are protected by the Civil Code and the Act "On copyright and related rights".

+The scope of protection of databases is basically the same as for other works protected under copyright law.
+The author possesses individual moral rights and exploitation rights, including the right of reproduction, distribution and modification as well as the right to make the database work available to the public.

+Databases are viewed as compound works.
 Copyright to a database does not prevent other authors from using the same scope of information to create their own databases.
 If any information used in a database is subject to copyright its right holders are entitled to use the information without the database creator's consent.

 Reproduction of a database for private use without the right holder's consent and without payment of remuneration is forbidden.
 Nevertheless, an authorized user may make back-up copies of a database for archive and for replacement if the original is lost or damaged.